As far as beauty living is a concern, knowing What is exfoliation; Types of exfoliation is very important.

 Dermaplaning is a medical procedure that exfoliates the skin (or epidermis) by removing dead skin and vellus hair (peach fuzz).
 The procedure is performed by an aesthetician, who will gently glide a scalpel across the skin, removing the outermost layer of skin cells and hair from the face.
 As a byproduct, it also shaves off the vellus hair, but the hair will grow back at the same rate and texture as before, because it does not change the DNA of the hair bulb.

-The procedure involves the use of a 25-centimetre (10 in) scalpel which curves into a sharp point.
-In most cases, the blade is used on clean dry skin on the forehead, cheeks, chin, nose and neck.
+The procedure involves the use of a 25-centimeter (10 in) scalpel which curves into a sharp point.
+In most cases, the blade is used on clean dry skin on the forehead, cheeks, chin, nose, and neck.

 Dermaplaning can also be performed on skin that has had oil applied to it.